Frequently Asked Questions

 A: The University of Michigan is a “qualified organization” under the applicable statute and administrative rules.
-The state has rejected applications made by a U-M dean as not being signed by the principal officer of the organization, but has accepted applications signed by the Executive Vice President and Chief Financial Officer.
+The State of Michigan has rejected applications made by a U-M dean as not being signed by the principal officer of the organization, but has accepted applications signed by the Executive Vice President and Chief Financial Officer (“EVPCFO”).

 Generally, unincorporated groups, such as most student organizations, will not be eligible for “qualified organization” status.
-Student groups interested in general fundraising strategies may contact the Office of Student Activities and Leadership at: 734-763-5900.
-University units interested in fundraising may wish to discuss the matter with the unit’s development coordinator or with central development.
+Student groups interested in general fundraising strategies may contact the Office of Student Activities and Leadership at (734) 763-5900.
+U-M units interested in fundraising may wish to discuss the matter with the unit’s development coordinator or with the Office of University Development.

 Q: For U-M institutional fundraising activities, what does the Executive Vice President and Chief Financial Officer (“EVPCFO”) require before signing an application for a raffle license?

-A: Generally, the University strongly disfavors using raffles as an institutional fundraiser.
+A: Generally, the U-M strongly disfavors using raffles as an institutional fundraiser.
 There are some exceptions, provided the Vice President for Development (“VPD”) recommends to the EVPCFO that the raffle proceed, the VPD oversees or arranges for oversight of all raffle activities, and the EVPCFO approves of the exception.
-The VPD will consider recommending an exception when (1) a high-level donor or senior University official is personally involved in the fundraising event, (2) the unit development office supports the raffle as a University fundraising event, (3) the item or items to be raffled are of significant value and are expected to raise significant funds, and (4) there are no negative factors that would diminish U-M’s reputation by its sponsorship of the raffle.
-Other unique factors would be considered, but only on a case by case basis.
+The VPD will consider recommending an exception when (1) a high-level donor or senior U-M official is personally involved in the fundraising event, (2) the unit development office supports the raffle as a U-M fundraising event, (3) the item or items to be raffled are of significant value and are expected to raise significant funds, and (4) there are no negative factors that would diminish U-M’s reputation by its sponsorship of the raffle.
+Other unique factors would be considered, but only on a case-by-case basis.